chinamike65/hugo-tuolesi/content/book4/book4en.md

 In addition, karma is incredible.
 Due to the relationship of karma, relatives and friends in this life may also become enemies in the next life;

-In this life, you love your parents as much as you would, but in the next life you may become enemies, or grievances and creditors.
+In this life, you love your parents as much as you can, but in the next life you may become enemies, or grievances and creditors.

 In the past, there was a wealthy family in India, and both the husband and the wife died.
-A few years later, Shariputra, the most wise among the Buddha's disciples, passed by his house and saw their sons eating fish with their children in their arms. , A dog came to snatch the bones of the fish, and was beaten away with a whip by him.
+A few years later, Shariputra, the most wise among the Buddha's disciples, passed by his house and saw their sons eating fish with their children in their arms.
+A dog came to snatch the bones of the fish, and was beaten away with a whip by them.

 Shariputra had supernatural powers and saw the karma of the scene in front of him: just now, the fish that was eaten was the male owner of this family, because he often ate the fish in the pool behind the house, and he was born into a fish after death.
-This time he was caught and eaten by his own son; 11
+This time he was caught and eaten by his own son;

+11

 The dog is the hostess.
 Because she was born and loved her family before, she became a domestic dog.
 Just now, she was whipped by her own son for grabbing fish to eat;